Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 1. Find an agent who specializes in REO properties

+Finding an agent who specializes in REO properties can give you an advantage throughout the process.
 Barnett is one of these agents.
 He got his start selling REO homes and continues to work with a bank, helping people buy the properties that it owns.

 Often, REO properties are sold “as-is,” and many need work before they can be sold again or lived in.
 When he works with seasoned investors, Barnett discusses the risk and the scope of the work that the property needs.
 For people new to REO properties, he says that he takes a slightly different approach.

-Especially if his clients are unfamiliar with REO purchases, he tries to explain certain possible challenges upfront: While some REO homes may be financed with a conventional loan, others may be more distressed and need to be purchased in cash, or potentially through a rehab loan such as a FHA 203(k) loan, a Fannie Mae HomeStyle Renovation loan, or a Freddie Mac CHOICERenovation loan.
+Especially if his clients are unfamiliar with REO purchases, he tries to explain certain possible challenges upfront: While some REO homes may be financed with a conventional loan, others may be more distressed and need to be purchased in cash, or potentially through a rehab loan such as an FHA 203(k) loan, a Fannie Mae HomeStyle Renovation loan, or a Freddie Mac CHOICERenovation loan.

 2. Use the MLS

 You’ve probably searched Zillow or realtor.com or even individual real estate agent sites for homes for sale — or just to look at the island property you’ve been dreaming about buying when you win the lottery.
-MLS (multiple listing service) listings are distributed to these public websites, but real estate agents have access to additional MLS data, which includes details that are hidden from the general public, such as information about who owns the house.
+MLS listings are distributed to these public websites, but real estate agents have access to additional MLS data, which includes details that are hidden from the general public, such as information about who owns the house.

 Using this access, your agent might be able to identify REO properties that are owned by a bank or other entity and help you pursue a purchase.